dotswg/dots-requirements/draft-ietf-dots-requirements.md

   active attack focal points based on other threat intelligence.
 DOTS clients MAY send mitigation hints derived from attack details to DOTS servers, in the full understanding that the DOTS server MAY ignore mitigation hints.
-  Mitigation hints MAY be transmitted across either signal or data channel.
+  Mitigation hints MUST be transmitted across the signal channel, as the data channel may not be functional during an attack.
 DOTS server handling of mitigation hints is implementation-specific.

 GEN-005
 : Loop Handling: In certain scenarios, typically involving misconfiguration of